Taking Bikes on BART Trains

 - West Dublin 16

 The electronic bicycle lockers provide on-demand bike parking.
 Purchase a smart card online or at a convenient vendor location.
 Ride up to an available locker and insert your smart card into the card slot.
 Follow on-screen directions to put time on the meter.
-The cost, at 3-cents an hour, is automatically deducted from your smart card.
+The cost, 3 to 5 cents an hour depending on occupancy levels at the station, is automatically deducted from your smart card.
 Park your bike inside, close the door, and your bike remains secure.
 When you return to retrieve your bike, just insert your smart card into the slot to open the door.
 Unused time and value are automatically refunded back to the card.
-Learn more about how to use electronic bicycle lockers or review a list of frequently asked questions on the BikeLink website.
+Learn more about <a data-cke-saved-href="http://www.youtube.com/watch?v=mMBkkSGHNWs&feature=" href="http://www.youtube.com/watch?v=mMBkkSGHNWs&feature=" plcp"="" target="_blank">how to use electronic bicycle lockers or review a list of frequently asked questions on the BikeLink website.

 Ashby BART Station